Special things people with cancer need to think about

 Why is this important to a cancer patient?

 The National Comprehensive Cancer Network estimates that about half of all uses of drugs in cancer care in the United States are off label.
-If you would like to learn more about this, please see our document called Off-label Drug Use.
+If you would like to learn more about this, please see Off-label Drug Use.

 - Medicare Part D prescription drug coverage